yousef294/X_O/README.md

 # X_O

+Frist you need to download all the files

-#Run show file to start the game
+Then run show file to start the game